 Be Safe, Be Seen

 The roads in the City Centre can be busy, they are used by all sorts of people and vehicles.
 Please be safe and be seen by wearing high-visibility clothing and asccessories.
 The Limerick Smarter Travel (LST) office has a range of FREE LST high-visibility clothing and accessories for walkers and cyclists, please feel free to call in to collect what you need for you, your friends and family.
 We work with the Road Safety Authority (RSA) of Ireland to help keep our communtiy safe on the roads, we do this by helping to promote their road safety messages.
 Remember you can order FREE RSA hi-visibility clothing, accessories and publications from rsa.ie/orders for you, your friends and family, your school, workplace, community groups and clubs.

 Advanced Stop Lines

 Sometimes called a bike box or a cycle reservoir, Advanced Stop Lines (ASLs) are stop lines for cyclists at traffic signals, which are marked beyond the stop line for general traffic.
-They are designed to help cyclists pull away in front of traffic, and can be useful in that regard.
 Remember to use the ASL or Red Box at junctions around the City Centre, these Red Boxes are designed for cyclists waiting at traffic lights so you are seen by the traffic and have time you need to get your bicycle moving after the traffic lights turn green.